Veginatichaithanya/code_challenge/replit.md

 ## Overview

 This is a web-based Python coding challenge platform featuring multiple cybersecurity problems.
-The application provides an interactive coding environment where users can write, test, and validate their Python solutions across 11 different challenges including Caesar Cipher, Monoalphabetic Cipher, MAC, Diffie-Hellman Key Exchange, Digital Signatures, Mobile Security, Intrusion Detection Systems, Malware Analysis (Trojans and Rootkits), and Database Security.
-The platform features a dashboard-style interface with challenge cards and a professional code editor.
+The application provides an interactive coding environment where users can write, test, and validate their Python solutions across 14 different challenges including Caesar Cipher, Monoalphabetic Cipher, MAC, DES, AES, RSA, Diffie-Hellman Key Exchange, Digital Signatures, Mobile Security, Intrusion Detection Systems, Malware Analysis (Trojans and Rootkits), and Database Security.
+The platform features a dashboard-style interface with challenge cards arranged in the exact order specified by the user's requirements.

 ## User Preferences